 How do our Drs. treat Cataracts?

-Dr. Katz is proud to offer TECNIS® lens implants, which not only correct cataracts, but also help achieve spectacle independence.
-Dr. Katz also offers Toric® Lens for selected patients to decrease the need for glasses by treating astigmatism.
+We are proud to offer TECNIS® lens implants, which not only correct cataracts, but also help achieve spectacle independence.
+We also offer Toric® Lenses for selected patients to decrease the need for glasses by treating astigmatism.
 We will discuss your options if cataract surgery is being considered.

 If you are having symptoms of cataracts, please feel free to call the office to schedule an appointment for a complete evaluation.
-If cataracts are the cause of your loss of vision, you can feel comfortable in Dr. Katz's hands!
+If cataracts are the cause of your loss of vision, you can feel comfortable in our Doctors' hands!

 224 Chimney Corner Ln,